grace-shearrer/fMRI_bootcamp2019/README.md

 exit
 in the vnc terminal

-# Feeling advanced you can play with this and test the jupyter notebooks
+# Feeling advanced?
+You can play with this and test the jupyter notebooks
 ## Note you need to change the path to your machine
 docker run --rm -it -p 8888:8888  -p 5901:5901 -v /Users/gracer/Google\ Drive/fMRI_workshop/2019/4dock/notebooks/:/home/jovyan/work gshearrer/fmribootcamp:0.05 xterm